morten-krogh/trlmdb/README.md

 Trlmdb is an eventually consistent database; it is possible that a read at one node can return an old result that has been updated at another node.
 This happens when the read takes place in between the remote update and the arrival of the message containing the new result.

 We believe that many applications only need eventual consistency.
 Trlmdb always accepts client updates immediately.
-A fully consistent systemt would have to block updates until messages have been sent back and forth.
+A fully consistent system would have to block updates until messages have been sent back and forth.

 ## Time in databases

 It is often said that time is unreliable and should not be used in database design.
-We disagree with that.
+We are of a different opinion.
 Time is a quite remarkable property that gives a unique ordering between remote events.
 Without time, there would be no way to order distributed events that took place in between messages.
 Clocks are a way of subdividing the time between messages.

 Not using time in databases throws away a very useful piece of information.
 It is true that clocks can be faulty, but disregarding time for that reason is overkill.It is known how to synchronize clocks and they are actually very reliable.
 Time synchronization could have been built into the replicators.
 However, we feel that is best done by a designated system.